In this article, we will explain how to format your contact import file.

 There are 4 default attributes in Sendinblue when you create an account: FIRSTNAME, LASTNAME, EMAIL, and SMS.
 The FIRSTNAME and LASTNAME default attributes name may vary based on the account language you selected during your account creation.

 - Learn more about the different types of attributes in What are the different types of contact attributes?.

-The following file types are compatible for importing your contacts to Sendinblue:
+The following file types are compatible when importing your contacts to Sendinblue:

 - .CSV (Microsoft Excel, OpenOffice Calc, Google Spreadsheets)